top of page

 When Directors Get Weird

-Most people absolutely hate it, some people (like myself) absolutely love it, the only thing that everyone can agree upon is that it is weird....very weird.
+Most people absolutely hate it, some people (like myself) absolutely love it, but everyone can agree that it is weird—very weird.

-Coppola is not the only filmmaker to get weird, so, in honor of Coppola's weird movie, and how much fun it is to get weird sometimes, I thought I'd write a little post about the times that other mainstream/successful directors got weird.
+Coppola is not the only filmmaker to get weird, so in honor of Coppola's weird movie and how much fun it is to get weird sometimes, I'm writing a little post about the times that other mainstream/successful directors got weird.

 The directors I have chosen for this list are very successful, critically adored filmmakers.
-Many of these directors have won Oscars, some of them are absolute legends, and all of them have made movies that are beloved and cherished... but they also have made at least one weird movie, or are responsible some really weird projects.
+Many of these directors have won Oscars, some are absolute legends, and all have made beloved and cherished movies.
+But they also have made at least one weird movie or are responsible for some really weird projects.

-Maybe they had to get it out of their system, maybe it was just a big paycheck, maybe it was a deeply personal work (like Coppola's) that they just HAD to make.
-Whatever the reasons, the list you are about to peruse is filled with some very weird shit.
+Maybe they had to get it out of their system; perhaps it was just a big paycheck, or maybe it was deeply personal work (like Coppola's) that they just HAD to make.
+Whatever the reasons, the list you are about to peruse is filled with some bizarre shit.

 TOP 10 TIMES THAT MOVIE DIRECTORS GOT WEIRD (in no particular order):